apify/super-scraper/README.md

 ## Pricing

-When using the Super-Scraper Actor, you're charged based on your actual usage of Apify platform's computing, storage, and networking resources, which depends on the target sites, your settings and API parameters, the load of your requests, and random network and target site conditions.
+When using SuperScraper, you're charged based on your actual usage of the Apify platform's computing, storage, and networking resources.

+Cost depends on the target sites, your settings and API parameters, the load of your requests, and random network and target site conditions.

-From our testing, Super-Scraper is cheaper in many configurations than ScrapingBee, ScrapingAnt, and ScraperAPI, while in some other ones it's more expensive.
+From our testing, SuperScraper is cheaper than ScrapingBee, ScrapingAnt, and ScraperAPI in many configurations, while in some others, it's more expensive.

 The best way to see your price is to conduct a real-world test.

 An example cost on a free account (the pricing is cheaper on higher plans) for 30 one-by-one requests plus 50 batched requests test: